 Controlled Assignment (40% of the A level mark)

-Students are given an early-release exam paper with a broad starting theme.
+Students are given an early-release exam paper with a broad starting theme by the exam board on 1st February.
 After developing initial ideas, students work independently developing, experimenting, and refining their ideas under the advice of their teachers.
 At the end of this period, they undertake a 15-hour practical exam where they make their planned artwork.